micmejia/bible-dump/NKJV/Nehemiah/Neh 9.md

 And they stood up in their place and read from the Book of the Law of the Lord their God _for one_-fourth of the day; and _for another_ fourth they confessed and worshiped the Lord their God.

 ###### 4
-Then Jeshua, Bani, Kadmiel, Shebaniah, Bunni, Sherebiah, Bani, _and_ Chenani stood on the [^b]stairs of the Levites and cried out with a loud voice to the Lord their God.
+Then Jeshua, Bani, Kadmiel, Shebaniah, Bunni, Sherebiah, Bani, _and_ Chenani stood on the stairs of the Levites and cried out with a loud voice to the Lord their God.

 ###### 5
 And the Levites, Jeshua, Kadmiel, Bani, Hashabniah, Sherebiah, Hodijah, Shebaniah, _and_ Pethahiah, said: "Stand up _and_ bless the Lord your God Forever and ever!
 "Blessed be Your glorious name, Which is exalted above all blessing and praise!